JetBrains/Qodana/topics/qodana-jvm.md

 <var name="linter" value="Qodana JVM"/>

-%linter% is based on [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/) and provides static analysis for Java and Kotlin for Server Side projects, and related frameworks and technologies.
+%linter% is based on [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/) and provides static analysis for Java and Kotlin for Server Side projects, and related frameworks and technologies. <include src="lib_qd.xml" include-id="intellij-linter-intro"/>

 ## Try it now